Complete-Genomics/denovo_OLC/README.md

 ## Status

-Actively used in production for per-UMI 16S rRNA amplicon and metagenomic fragment reconstruction at multi-million-UMI scale.
+Actively used in production for per-UMI 16S rRNA amplicon and metagenomic fragment reconstruction at multi-million-UMI scale, with production QC layers (pre-assembly read-quality filtering, post-assembly chimera detection, diversity-adaptive presets) validated against a mock community with fully known reference sequences.